 Something else to look out for: has the pedal exerciser been designed well to exercise both the upper and lower body?
 You will be happy to hear all three of our bikes in this review are excellent for both upper and lower low impact workouts.

-Whilst there are many excellent motorized pedal exercisers on the market there are two that stand out from the rest, the first being the Confidence mini exerciser and the second the Exerpeuter mini exerciser, both of these bikes offer a safe, versatile workout for their users.
+While there are many excellent motorized pedal exercisers on the market, there are two that stand out from the rest.
+The first is the Confidence mini exerciser, and the second the Exerpeuter mini exerciser, both of these bikes offer a safe, versatile workout for their users.

 Both bikes have a useful amount of speed settings, and both have proven to be durable.
 Let’s not forget they also offer the max 80RPM.

 The third offering, the Diawa bike, is brilliant in design, but it lacks versatility with just 4-speed settings and only a max of 60RPM, which is disappointing at this price.